List of Arizona hurricanes: Climatology

-Tropical cyclones are not common over Arizona, but on average, a tropical storm or a tropical depression enters the state approximately every five years.
+Tropical cyclones are not common over Arizona, but on average, a tropical storm or a tropical depression affects the state approximately every five years.
 However, indirect flash floods caused by the remnants of tropical cyclones are more common, as they tend to occur about every two years.

-Storms that approach the southwestern United States, and by extension Arizona, generally form closer to the Mexican shoreline than average, making them more likely to recurve northwards under the influence of an approaching trough.
+Storms that approach the southwestern United States, specifically Arizona, generally track closer to the Mexican coast than average, making them more likely to recurve northwards under the influence of an approaching trough.
 These troughs tend to extend farther to the south during the latter part of the Pacific hurricane season, in the period between late August and early October.
 These pronounced troughs thus produce a synoptic-scale flow that is conducive to steering hurricanes towards the southwestern United States.
+All of the systems that have impacted Arizona have formed in the Pacific hurricane season, and only storm remnants have affected the state before August.

-The infusions of tropical moisture from Arizona-bound tropical cyclones can be a significant portion of the rainfall in the region.
-In years when hurricanes approach Arizona, eastern and northern portions of the state receive on average 6–8% of the monsoon-season precipitation from tropical systems and their remnants.
+The infusions of tropical moisture from tropical cyclones can be a significant portion of the annual rainfall in the region.
+In years when storms approach Arizona, eastern and northern portions of the state receive on average 6–8% of the monsoon-season precipitation from tropical systems and their remnants.
 This percentage rises towards the southwestern corner of the state, which can receive up to a quarter of its monsoon-season rainfall from tropical cyclones.

-Storms

-Tropical storms are one of Arizona's main sources of rainfall, as they infuse the monsoon over the southwestern United States with moisture, producing large-scale floods in occasions.
-However, all of the storms that have impacted Arizona have formed in the latter parts of the Pacific hurricane season, and only storm remnants have affected the state before August.

 Storm systems

-Several of these tropical cyclones have caused deaths or heavy property damage, usually due to flooding caused by rain.